 A wood-fuelled home

 For some homes, log or pellet fuel is a great alternative to fossil fuels.
-The choice of boiler or stove and management of the fuel are both key, for wood-fired heating, because it’s important to burn wood as efficiently as possible to minimise other types of pollution.
+The choice of boiler or stove and the choice and management of the fuel are both key to effective wood-fired heating.
+This is because it’s important to burn wood as efficiently as possible to minimise other types of pollution.

 Modern ‘batch’ log boilers and pellet-fired stoves or boilers offer you convenient and efficient ways to heat with wood fuel.
 Their high efficiency means that they have much cleaner levels of emissions than traditional stoves or ranges.

 CAT has been using wood for heating ever since we started in the 1970s, moving over to more efficient appliances as these became available.
 You can see various modern wood-fuelled boilers on display at CAT, or come one of our short courses to learn more.
 Our online shop sells books on heating with wood.

 Before switching to any new heating system it’s vital to maximise energy efficiency.
 Increasing insulation, draught-proofing and lagging pipes will save money on fuel and allow you to choose a smaller boiler.